General Terms and Conditions for the use of the caravanmarkt24.de platform

 12. The last 30 seconds of each auction are referred to as the "hot bid phase".
 During the hot bid phase, the last 30 seconds restart for each new bid placed until the last bid has been placed.
 If no bid is placed during the hot bid phase, the auction ends at the end of the specified duration and the bidding phase ends.

-13. At the end of the auction (after the end of the regular bidding period), a binding contract for the purchase or sale of the advertised vehicle is concluded between the seller and the highest bidder, provided the latter has submitted a bid equal to or higher than the minimum selling price ("award of contract").
-Otherwise, the parties waive the right to make separate declarations in this regard.
+13. At the end of the auction (after the end of the regular bidding period), a binding contract for the purchase or sale of the advertised vehicle is concluded between the seller and the highest bidder, provided the latter has submitted a bid equal to or higher than the minimum selling price.
+In all other respects, the parties waive the right to make separate declarations in this regard.

-15. When the bid is accepted, a purchase contract is automatically generated via the platform, the provisions of which are binding for both parties.
+15. Upon sale, a purchase contract is automatically generated via the platform, the provisions of which are authoritative and binding for both parties.

 16. If, after the end of the auction, the highest bid is below the minimum selling price requested by the seller, no contract is initially concluded.